jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 It is strongly recommended that all iOS devices (iPhone & Watch) run the latest version of the app, as some data is shared between users.

 ### First Launch
-The first launch will take a few moments as the app has install the ECMWF libraries.
+The first launch will take a few moments as the app installs the ECMWF libraries.
 This is just on the first launch.

 **Start Expedition Marine Network**
    - Download the App